EXTRA HELP FOR PRESCRIPTION DRUG COSTS

 Refer to your Evidence of Coverage for additional details on "extra help"/Low Income Assistance (LIS).
 The LIS premium chart will show you what your monthly plan premiums would be if you get extra help.

-Note: Limitations, copayments, & restrictions may apply.
+This information is not a complete description of benefits.
+Contact the plan for more information.
+Limitations, copayments, & restrictions may apply.
 Benefits may not be available for all plans.
 You must continue to pay your Medicare Part B premiums.

 Best available evidence